JordanMartinez/learn-halogen/src/08-Going-Deeper/04-Forking-Threads.md

 # Forking Threads

 Since executing monadic code in `HalogenM` will block until the computation finishes, some computations can lead to performance issues or slow down the initialization process of a component.
 In such situations, we can fork a new thread and run some computation in that.
-Optionally, we can later kill that thread if it's no longer neede.
+Optionally, we can later kill that thread if it's no longer needed.

 In this example, we'll render two buttons.
 When clicked, one of them will simulate a computation that takes a long time whereas the other will run the same computation but in a forked thread.